pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetNthHotKey>`__ :index:`XPLMGetNthHotKey`

-.. py:function:: getHotKeyInfo(hotKeyID)
+.. py:function:: getHotKeyInfo(hotKeyID) -> HotKeyInfo

  :param XPLMHotKeyID hotKeyID: HotKey to look up.
- :return: HotKeyInfo instance, or ValueError if not found.
+ :return: :class:`HotKeyInfo` instance, or ValueError if not found.

- Return information about the hotkey as a HotKeyInfo object with attributes:
+ Return information about the hotkey as a :class:`HotKeyInfo` object: see that type for the full set of attributes.

-   | description: str
-   | virtualKey:  int (:ref:`Virtual Key Codes`)
-   | flags: int (:ref:`XPLMKeyFlags`)
-   | plugin: int (:ref:`XPLMPluginID`)

  >>> info = xp.getHotKeyInfo(xp.getNthHotKey(0))
  >>> info.description